mauricechiodo/eim-case-studies/course/algorithms/compas/index.md

 The weights $w_i$ are determined manually to try and optimise the accuracy of the program, although it is unclear if any statistical analysis or even machine learning is used here.
 A 2018 paper$\c{5}$ found that even with only two variables, the authors' own algorithm can match the accuracy of COMPAS.

 Furthermore, 400 humans from Amazon's Mechanical Turk were asked to perform the same task as COMPAS (guessing if a convict will (violently) commit an offence) using the same information that COMPAS had available, and managed to also have approximately the same accuracy as COMPAS.$\c{5}$

+The parameters for the Violent Recidivism risk scale are given explicitly in the practitioner's guide$\C{1}{25} as being

+* History of Noncompliance Scale
+* Vocational Education Scale
+* Current age
+* Age-at-first-arrest
+* History of Violence Scale

+Age and age at first arrest are given negative weights, and all others are given positive weights.
+So for example, if a 20 year old has a risk score of (say) $50$ points$\F{1}$ then a newborn baby would have a risk score of $50+20w$ points.

 ### ProPublica Analysis